 This was a campaign that aimed to educate and inform people, and in order to further raise awareness and maximise the reach of the initiative, the Small Plate Challenge was created which was run in conjunction with several organisations, the aim was to get people who take the challenge to commit to using the smaller 10-inch plate for their main meal of the day for a whole month.
-Our Personal training London team have also encouraged our clients to follow this proven method of reducing the size of your plate to lose weight.
+Our team of expert personal Trainers have also encouraged our clients to follow this proven method of reducing the size of your plate to lose weight.

 The motivation and drive for the campaign, as well as the science behind it, is that their is some amazing research that clearly demonstrates just quite how effective the small plate initiative is – for example in one study, participants life expectancy rose by an average of more than 3 years, with an average weight of 2 pounds being lost by the participants.